Stefan Ulmer (ice hockey)

 Stefan Ulmer (born 1 December 1990) is an Austrian professional ice hockey defenceman currently playing for HC La Chaux–de–Fonds in the Swiss League (SL).

 Playing career

-He began his professional career during the 2010–11 season, playing with HC Lugano of the Swiss National League A. Ulmer played his junior hockey in the Swiss junior leagues before embarking on a three-year stint (lasting from 2007–2010) with the Spokane Chiefs of the Western Hockey League, where he was a member of the team that won the 2008 Memorial Cup.
+He began his professional career during the 2010–11 season, playing with HC Lugano of the Swiss National League A. Ulmer played his junior hockey in the Swiss junior leagues before embarking on a three-year stint (lasting from 2007 to 2010) with the Spokane Chiefs of the Western Hockey League, where he was a member of the team that won the 2008 Memorial Cup.
 He also made three appearances with the GCK Lions in the second-tier Swiss league, the National League B, during the 2006–07 season.

 International play

 Ulmer was named to Team Austria's official 2014 Winter Olympics roster on 7 January 2014.